-Fellows
+Resident Fellows

-Pierson’s Fellowship includes professors and staff at the University (Fellows), and Pierson alumni or others who have made contributions in society (Associate Fellows).
+Pierson’s Fellowship includes professors and staff at the University (Fellows), and Pierson alumni or others who have made contributions to society (Associate Fellows).
 In addition, Pierson has Resident Fellows, who live and in the College alongside the students.

-Meet the Resident Fellows:
+Meet the Resident Fellows

 Lewis Ampidu Clorméus (PhD) is a native of Port-au-Prince, Haiti.
-Currently, he is an associate research scholar in the Department of African American Studies at Yale University, and a professor at the Faculty of Ethnology at the Université d’État d’Haiti (UEH).
+Currently, he is an associate research scholar in the Department of African American Studies at Yale University, and a professor at the Faculty of Ethnology at the State University of Haiti (UEH).
 He holds a Master’s degree in History, Memory, and Heritage from the UEH, and a PhD in Sociology from the UEH/ École des Hautes Études en Sciences Sociales (EHESS).
-He has done Postdoctoral research at the Université de Lyon.
+He has done Postdoctoral research at the University of Lyon.

 Dr. Clorméus is a specialist in Haitian intellectual history, the management of cultural heritage, and the relationship between the (Haitian) state and religions.
 He served as a research advisor to the UNESCO Chair in History and Heritage at the UEH, a foreign correspondent of the Center for Studies in Social Sciences of Religion (CéSor) at the EHESS, secretary of the Haitian Society of History, Geography, and Geology (SHHGG), and a member of the Haitian committee of the International Council of Museums (ICOM Haiti).
 He is also a member of the editorial board of several academic journals.
-He has conducted academic research in France, where he had served as an Associate Research Director of the Foundation Maison des Sciences de l’Homme (FMSH) and a visiting researcher at the Institute of Latin American Studies/Research and Documentation Center on the Americas (Sorbonne Nouvelle University).
+He has conducted academic research in France, where he had served as an Associate Research Director of the Foundation Maison des Sciences de l’Homme (FMSH) and a visiting researcher at the Institute of Latin American Studies/Research and Documentation Center on the Americas ( Sorbonne Nouvelle University).

 Dr. Diana Onco-Ingyadet